top of page

 The Architect of Marketing

 I had the opportunity to visit the University of Oregon in Eugene right after the Thanksgiving holiday with Brian Henley, Ryan Large, Enzo Vernone, Steven Salcido, and Jenni Murphy.
 My goal was to learn about UO's marketing efforts on how they obtain and retain students, starting with their spectacular campus.
-Upon entering the their Welcome Center, I couldn't help but notice the details of their building -- from the school colors to the decor on the walls and how everything was meticulously placed.
+Upon entering their Welcome Center, I couldn't help but notice the details of their building -- from the school colors to the decor on the walls and how everything was meticulously placed.
 I was so drawn to the architecture and felt like a kid in a candy store, wanting to touch, see, and feel everything in sight!
 I didn't want to miss anything.

 Special thanks to Brian for putting this tour together and Cora Bennett for hosting us!